First-Year Focus

 First Year:

-First year students entering NU beginning in 2020-21 who are interested in Neuroscience typically complete the Chemistry and Math requirements listed under Related Courses and BIOL_SCI 201-0 in their first year (see Neuroscience Major Requirements).
+First year students entering NU should enroll in the Chemistry and Math requirements listed under Related Courses.
+BIOL_SCI 201-0 or BIOL_SCI 239-0 should be taken in spring.

 - Chemistry choose one of the series below